 Matsumoto Castle – The Crow Castle

-Matsumoto-jo is Japan`s oldest wooden castle, built in 1595, and one of four castles designated “National Treasures” of Japan.
+Matsumoto-jo is Japan`s oldest wooden castle, constructed in 1595, and one of four castles designated “National Treasures” of Japan.

 We did however meet this “nice” fellow outside the entrance: